HowToGetLicensed

 Last updated: March 1, 2026

 Idaho is one of the fastest-growing states with strong demand in Boise and surrounding areas, making it an excellent place to start a career as a contractor.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your contractor license in Idaho is a structured process overseen by the Idaho Division of Building Safety — Public Works Contractors License Board.
+Licensing in Idaho is overseen by the Idaho Division of Building Safety — Public Works Contractors License Board.
+The process does not require any pre-license education hours.
+You'll need to pass the No exam required for registration (administered by None) with a score of at least N/A.

-Idaho requires just 0 hours of pre-license education — one of the lowest requirements in the nation.
+Idaho does not require any pre-license education hours.
 The total cost is relatively affordable at $50 to $200, including education, application, and exam fees.
 Most aspiring contractors complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.

 Licensing requirements for Contractor in Idaho